Resistive opto-isolator: Degradation

 Irreversible degradation of a photoresistor can be induced by exceeding its maximum specified voltage even for a short period.
-For high-resistivity devices, this voltage is determined by the leakage currents flowing on the semiconductor surface and varies between 100 and 300 V for.
-For low-resistivity models, the voltage limit is lower and originates from the Joule heating.
+For high-resistivity devices, this voltage is determined by the leakage currents flowing on the semiconductor surface and varies between 100 and 300 V. For low-resistivity models, the voltage limit is lower and originates from the Joule heating.

 The service life of a RO is determined by the lifetime of the light source and the acceptable drift of the parameters of the photoresistor.
 A typical LED can operate for 10,000 hours, after which its parameters slightly degrade.
 Its lifetime can be prolonged by limiting the controlling current to half of the maximum value.
 ROs based on incandescent lamps typically fail after about 20,000 hours, due to the burnout of the spiral, and are more prone to overheating.

 Degradation of the photoresistor is gradual and irreversible.
 If the operating temperature does not exceed the limit (typically 75 °C or less) then for each year of continuous operation, the dark resistance falls by 10%; at higher temperature such changes can occur within minutes.
 The maximum power dissipated in the photoresistor is usually specified for 25 °C and decreases by 2% for every °C of heating.

 Cooling below −25 °C sharply increases the response time of a photoresistor.
 These changes are reversible unless the cooling induces cracking in the plastic components.
 Soviet ROs packed in metal cases could withstand even at −60 °C, but at these temperatures their response time reached 4 seconds.